A Unified Emissions Trading System

 It was when I began working with the High Atlas Foundation that I saw first-hand how voluntary credits can successfully fuel sustainable development.
 The revenue generated by carbon credit sales, for example, was invested into the planting of trees with rural Moroccan women, which in turn produced new carbon credits.
 This simple cycle sequesters carbon through the empowerment of women.
 It is an approach built entirely on the participation of local communities by planting custom-made, site-specific forest systems.
 This process succeeds thanks to the involvement of the people in identifying simple, personalized solutions.

 Small-scale community projects can solve global problems.
-But, surprisingly, while the international community understands the importance of small but scalable solutions, certifiers for voluntary carbon credits still favor large-scale projects with only few requirements for social standards.
+But, surprisingly, while the international community understands the importance of small but scalable solutions, certifiers for voluntary carbon credits still favour large-scale projects with only few requirements for social standards.
 A simple system with just one set of international rules and local participation at its core could help break down the long and expensive path to certify carbon credits.

 At the High Atlas Foundation, we aspire to partner with tree-planting organizations worldwide.
 We imagine a future where voluntary credit producers define the price per ton of carbon and where requirements are crafted in partnership with certifiers.